Not all lenders require BAS statements!

-Due to the Global Financial Crisis (GFC) and the introduction of the National Consumer Credit Protection Act (NCCP), lenders began to ask for Business Activity Statements (BAS) to support the borrower’s declared income.
+Since the introduction of the National Consumer Credit Protection Act (NCCP), most lenders require you to provide Business Activity Statements (BAS) to support your declared income.

-However as a general rule, to qualify for a loan you must meet the following criteria:
+As a general rule, you must meet the following criteria:

 - Your ABN and GST must be registered for a minimum of 2 years.